napari/docs/docs/howtos/layers/tracks.md

 ![image: tracks tail length](../../images/tracks_tail_length.webm)

-## Setting the track color with properties
+## Setting the track color with features

-We can color the tracks by mapping colors to the track properties defined in `Tracks.properties`.
-If we define properties and pass them via the properties keyword argument in the `viewer.add_tracks()` and `napari.view_tracks()` methods, we can then select the property we would like to color the tracks by in the "color by" dropdown menu in the `Tracks` layer controls.
-We can additionally specify the colormap used to map the property value to color via the "colormap" dropdown menu.
+We can color the tracks by mapping colors to the track features defined in `Tracks.features`.
+If we define features and pass them via the `features` keyword argument in the `viewer.add_tracks()` and `napari.view_tracks()` methods, we can then select the feature we would like to color the tracks by in the "color by" dropdown menu in the `Tracks` layer controls.
+We can additionally specify the colormap used to map the feature value to color via the "colormap" dropdown menu.

 ```python
 import napari